Inter Lagos F.C.: 2024: Nigeria Federation Cup

 On 7 April 2024, the Nigeria Football Federation announced the Federation Cup play-off to begin in five cities on 11 April 2024 with Inter Lagos F.C., and Ikorodu City F.C. representing Lagos State.
-On 2 May 2024, Inter made its first appearance at the Nigerian Federation Cup, playing against May & Frank FC, and winning by 6 goals.
-On 22 May 2024, Inter Lagos defeated Hammola FC after playing penalties in the second round, and the match finished 0–0 in regulation time.
+On 2 May 2024, Inter made its first appearance at the Nigerian Federation Cup, playing against May & Frank F.C, and winning by 6 goals.
+On 22 May 2024, Inter Lagos defeated Hammola F.C. after playing penalties in the second round, and the match finished 0–0 in regulation time.